 Taylor W. McLendon, M.D.

-Taylor W. McLendon, MD is a board-eligible Plastic surgeon with a focus on microvascular breast cancer reconstruction, as well as aesthetic breast, body, and facial plastic surgery.
+Taylor W. McLendon, MD is a board-certified plastic surgeon with a focus on microvascular breast cancer reconstruction, as well as aesthetic breast, body, and facial plastic surgery.

 Dr. McLendon grew up in Macon, Georgia where he attended Stratford Academy.
 He Attended the University of Georgia where he earned a BS in Biology, Magna Cum Laude.
 After UGA, he attended the Mercer University School of Medicine where he obtained his MD and was elected into the AOA Medical Honors Society.
 Dr. McLendon then completed an Integrated Plastic Surgery residency at the University of Texas Southwestern, which was ranked the #1 Plastic Surgery training program during his tenure there from 2015-2020.
 This intensive training program afforded Dr. McLendon the opportunity to train under the direct tutelage of a multitude of world experts in the fields of facial, breast and body cosmetic surgery, as well as receiving extensive training in microvascular breast reconstruction in one of the country’s most prolific academic settings.